"You can't fall if you don't climb, but there is no joy in living your whole life on the ground."

 Bio Coming Soon!

-Lindsay Winkelman, Front Desk Manager
+Lindsay Winkelman, Health Club Manager

 Lindsay grew up in the Bay Area and attended San Jose State University, where she majored in Graphic Design and Art History.
 The urban lifestyle fueled her interest in the art culture, leading her to discover her passion for glassblowing and design.
 Lindsay’s love for art and glass allowed her to briefly become a teaching assistant in the Spatial Arts glass program at San Jose State as well as work under several accomplished Bay Area glass artists who all shared a love of art and the outdoors.